 If you have a criminal record, you are probably familiar with many of the limitations that are put upon you.
 This can certainly be frustrating if you want to put your past behind you and get credible employment.
 Anxieties about gaining employment can be amplified if you are seeking employment as a paralegal, as this job is part of the legal field.
-This article will let you know whether you will be able to attend a training program, get certified and become employed as a paralegal when you have a criminal record.
+This article will let you know whether you will be able to attend a training program, get certified, and become employed as a paralegal when you have a criminal record.

 Can I Get Into a Paralegal Training Program With a Criminal Record?

 This depends on a large number of factors.
 If you are seeking to earn an online paralegal degree, a criminal record should not be a problem.
 However, you may be asked about your criminal history if you apply to an ABA (American Bar Association) accredited school.
-You may be asked questions about your record, even if you do want to get an online paralegal degree from a ABA-accredited program.
+You may be asked questions about your record, even if you do want to get an online paralegal degree from an ABA-accredited program.
 If you are asked about your criminal past, do not lie.
 Doing so will get you rejected or expelled from your paralegal program.
 If asked about your criminal past on a school application, the best thing to do is to be honest.
 If you are applying for financial aid, you should also note that some drug crimes prevent you from receiving government funds for your paralegal training.

 Once you get into a paralegal training program, you are not exactly in the clear.
 Many internship sites do background checks on students.
 Some of them will not allow students with criminal histories to work with them.
-This usually applies to government work sites.
+This usually applies to government worksites.
 Before you apply to a program, ask whether your criminal history will be a problem when it comes time to do your internship.

 Can I Get Certified as a Paralegal if I Have a Criminal Record?